-For two handle faucets, the company has chosen stem cartridges made by Geann Industrial Co.
+For two-handle faucets, the company has chosen stem cartridges made by Geann Industrial Co.
 Ltd. of Taiwan.
-Geann is gaining recognition as a cartridge on par with many of the best European products, and is becoming the cartridge of choice for faucet companies that buy faucets from Taiwanese manufacturers, including recently switched from German-made Flühs cartridge, generally believed to the world's best stem cartridge, to Geann cartridges for its entire line of upscale American-made faucets.
+Geann is gaining recognition as a cartridge on par with many of the best European products and is becoming the cartridge of choice for faucet companies that buy faucets from Taiwanese manufacturers, including recently switched from German-made Flühs cartridge, generally believed to the world's best stem cartridge, to Geann cartridges for its entire line of upscale American-made faucets.

 The company's warranty is average for the North American market, promising to provide replacement parts to repair a broken faucet or defective finish for as long as the faucet is owned by the original buyer.
-It is not transferable to any subsequent owner, and does not travel with the faucet if it is removed and reinstalled in another house.
+It is not transferable to any subsequent owner and does not travel with the faucet if it is removed and reinstalled in another house.
 The warranty document is clearly written and does not contain any hidden trickery as is the case with many faucet warranties.

-We rank customer service as average.
+We rank customer service as average — competent but unremarkable.
 We were able to reach customer service agents by telephone with a minimal delay, and they seemed to know a great deal about their products and were open with information.
 But, two out of three attempted contacts by e-mail did not elicit a response, a situation we do not feel is acceptable.

 We judge these faucets to be a good value in a well-designed and well-made heavy-duty faucet backed by a solid, no-nonsense warranty.
-The average price of the faucets is somewhat less than we would expect of faucets of this quality, and compares favorably to other designer faucet lines.
+The average price of the faucets is somewhat less than we would expect of faucets of this quality and compares favorably to other designer faucet lines.
 We also like the company.
-It is managed by people with a lot of experience with faucets who have created some very interesting designs, chosen top quality components and selected first line manufacturers.
+It is managed by people with a lot of experience with faucets who have created some very interesting designs, chosen top-quality components, and selected first-line manufacturers.

-Faucets comparable to Kalia include
+Faucet companies comparable to Kalia include

 We are continuing to research the company.
-If you have experience with Kalia faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Kalia faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.